 Sunpower manufactures millions of cells.
 They test each cell and based on the cell’s performance, they put these cells in different quality “bins”.
 Solbian & Solara buy only the highest quality cells which come at a much higher cost but are far superior in performance.
 Panels you see online and usually made in China use “Sunpower” cells from the lower quality “bins” which have defects and imperfections that cannot be seen by the naked eye.
 Check out this side by side test of Solbian vs. other panels using “Sunpower” cells.

 It depends on many factors but if you are trying to cover a lot of loads, then the answer is probably “as much as you can fit”.
 If you want to find out what your daily loads are, check out our energy calculator.
 If you are just trying to keep your batteries topped off while on a mooring and you just have a small load such as a bilge pump, then 25-50W is probably plenty.
 If you are trying to cover a small to medium refrigerator, you will want something closer to 120W or 150W.
 This, of course, is just an estimate and will depend on your actual loads as well as the amount of sunlight you are getting, etc.

 Is there still a solar tax credit?

 Yes!
 The Federal Government offers a solar energy tax credit.
-This 26% tax credit applies to qualified expenditures when purchasing and installing solar panels on your home.
+This 30% tax credit applies to qualified expenditures when purchasing and installing solar panels on your home.
 It does not have to be your primary home so if your boat has a head and a galley and is docked in the US, it counts as a second home and qualifies for the tax credit!
-This 26% tax credit is currently good until December 31, 2021, and will taper until December 31st, 2022.
+This 30% tax credit is good through 2032.
 Also, it can be retroactive for equipment placed in service after 2006.
-Here is a link to a simplified explanation from Energy Sage.
+Here is a link to a simplified explanation of the tax credit from the Save on Energy website.
 Check out the tax form here.

 How does it all connect?
 Do I need a controller?
 What does it mean to wire panels in series or parallel?